Intel Lunar Lake: Everything You Need to Know

 Image Courtesy: Intel

-Not just that, Intel is also moving the memory to the processor.
+Not just that, Intel has also moved the memory to the processor.
 It means that unified memory, similar to Apple M-series chips, will be available on Lunar Lake chips.
-The on-package LPDDR5X-8533 RAM is available in 16GB or 32GB capacity.
+The on-package LPDDR5X-8533 RAM is available in 16GB or 32GB capacity, offering memory speed up to 8,533 MT/s.

 During the Computex event, Michelle Holthaus, executive VP and GM at Intel, said, “We’re going to bust the myth that [x86] can’t be as efficient.”
-Intel claims that x86-based Lunar Lake processors will drop power consumption by a whopping 40%.
+Intel claims that x86-based Lunar Lake processors drops power consumption by a whopping 50% when compared to Meteor Lake chips.

-It appears that Intel is making all the right moves to improve efficiency with Lunar Lake processors.
+It appears that Intel has made all the right moves to improve efficiency with Lunar Lake processors.
 Now, let’s learn about the new Lunar Lake CPU cores.

 Intel Lunar Lake CPU